sguox002/leetcode/leetcode-all.md

 generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.

+<<-22	Generate Parentheses    		64.2%	Medium	->>
+<<-47	Permutations II    		48.4%	Medium
+all permutation of array with duplicates. sort and skip duplicates permutation by swap
+->>
+<<-46	Permutations    		65.2%	Medium
+using next permutation or backtracking.
+->>

+<<-52	N-Queens II    		59.1%	Hard
+place n queens on nxn chessboard. return the number of distinct solutions.
+- the first row choice will affect the next row. - backtracking
+- also can use bitsets to represent the place.

+->>
+<<-51	N-Queens    		48.2%	Hard
+return all distinct solutions
+backtracking.
+->>

+<<-77	Combinations    		56.2%	Medium
+given 1 to n, return all possible combination of k numbers. backtracking with k.
+->>

+<<-90	Subsets II    		48.0%	Medium
+array contains duplicates, return all possible subsets (power set) must not contain duplicate subsets
+- sort so that we can skip duplicate elements
+- each element can be chosen or not chosen backtracking.
+->>
+<<-78	Subsets    		63.7%	Medium
+no duplicates. no need sort and skip duplicates.
+->>

 <<-248	Strobogrammatic Number III    		39.9%	Hard
 a strobogrammtic number looks the same when rotated 180 degree.